In Dubuque, state workforce leaders tout programs to employers, educators

 “We have not had as much success with this, so we’re still looking to refine it,” Townsend said.
 “We got the money so late in the year that our colleges didn’t have a lot of time to recruit people to apply for scholarships.”

-Townsend and her team also used the summit to highlight partnerships with groups such as Greater Dubuque Development Corp, Dubuque Community Schools and Dubuque Area Labor-Management Council.
+The summit also highlighted the local efforts of Greater Dubuque Development Corp., Dubuque Community Schools, Iowa Vocational Rehabilitation, UnityPoint Health-Finley Hospital and the Dubuque Area Labor-Management Council.

 Showcased also was Caprice Jones, founder of Dubuque’s Fountain of Youth nonprofit organization, which works with people who are returning to the workforce after being incarcerated or who were raised in generational poverty.

-Townsend said after the event that, as Future Ready Iowa continues to grow, these sort of partnerships are going to be crucial.
+Townsend said after the event that, as Future Ready Iowa continues to grow, these sorts of partnerships are going to be crucial.

 Laurie Manthey, a special programs paraprofessional at Hempstead High School in Dubuque, said the event was eye-opening for her.